MorhaliukOL/ML_Project/README.md

 # ML_Project
 Machine Learning

-The goal of this project is to build a model that predicts cars prices based on their photos.
+The goal of this project is to build a model that predicts car prices based on their photos.

-Authors:
+Authors:<br>
-Oleh Morhaliuk,
+Oleh Morhaliuk,<br>
 Kurenkov Mykola